bracesoftware/DETUtils-Old/d_vars.md

 ```
 ## How to start to use?
 ### Example 1
 - People find this REALLY complicated, though - it's not.
-Start by making an variable handler:
+Start by making a variable handler:

 ```pawn
 @variable( .datatype = INTEGER, .args = {"Variable", false, false, 0} ) HandlerName();